 Within her discussion about the immortality of minds, Astell contrasts minds with bodies, and different kinds of bodies with each other.
 Unlike minds, human bodies and other physical objects have parts, and so are corruptible.
 Such bodies differ from the particles that make them up, which do not corrupt:

 Because, tho’ this System of Bones, Flesh, and Skin, &. which I call my body, shall within Threescore Years; and this Wood which is now upon the Fire, shall in an Hour or two; and all other Material Beings shall in their proper Seasons be no more; yet not the least Particle doth totally perish.
 (Astell 1705, 247–248 [section 257])

-Here Astell embraces a view according to which physical objects and human bodies are not “beings” in the same sense that particles of bodies are.
-In the next passages, she also reveals a phenomenalist view about the individuality of physical objects: their “being” is based on appearances, not anything intrinsic:
+Here Astell embraces a view according to which physical objects and human bodies are not ‘beings’ in the same sense that particles of bodies are.
+In the next passage, she also reveals her view about the individuality of physical objects: their ‘being’ is based on appearances, not anything intrinsic within the objects themselves:

 So that a Being is Mortal and Corruptible, or ceases to Be, when those parts of which it consists, and whose particular Composition and Figure is that which denominates it this or that Being, and which distinguishes it from all other Beings, are no longer thus or United, but ceasing to appear under their first Texture and Figure, are therefore very properly said to Be no more.
 (Astell 1705, 248 [section 257])